_British_Museum.jpg)

 What you'll learn

-Analyze the Origins of Divinity and Monstrosity
+Analyze the origins of divinity and monstrosity

-Evaluate the Cultural and Historical Processes Involved in "making" a God or a Monster
+Evaluate the cultural and historical processes Involved in "making" a god or a monster

 Course Schedule

 We begin by exploring the cognitive science of religion, specifically investigating how human mental processes give rise to belief in the divine.
 Central to this discussion is anthropomorphism, the tendency to project human traits and agency onto the non-human world as an evolutionary survival mechanism.
-By utilizing concepts like the hyperactive agency detection device, we can see that humans are biologically predisposed to interpret uncertain environments as containing purposeful beings.
+By using concepts such as the hyperactive agency detection device, we can see that humans are biologically predisposed to interpret uncertain environments as containing purposeful beings.
 This "best bet" strategy for survival eventually scales into religious frameworks that organize chaos into meaningful patterns.
 The lecture also contrasts these scientific theories with mystical traditions that view God as fundamentally unknowable and beyond human likeness.
 Ultimately, religion serves as a symbolic tool for creating meaning, allowing humanity to project internal values onto the universe and read them back.

 What You Get